swiftlang/swift-testing/Sources/Testing/Testing.docc/testing-for-errors-in-swift-code.md

 If you need the test to stop if the code throws an error, include the code inline in the test function instead of wrapping it in an `#expect(throws:)` block.

-> Note: `#require(throws:Never.self)` is deprecated, because calling
-> the test code directly has the same effect as using the macro.